 Almost everyone who gets in a car will be involved in a car accident at some point.
 Hopefully, most accidents will be minor fender-benders and will not result in any injuries.
 Unfortunately for so many people, car crashes are often significantly more serious.

-547 people were killed in car crashes in Arkansas in 2016 alone, according to collected report summaries on the Arkansas State Police website.
-The amount of people injured due to car crashes is probably significantly higher.
-If you have been injured in a car crash in Springdale, or a loved one has died due to a car crash, Ken Kieklak, Attorney at Law does not want you to just be another statistic.
+The amount of people injured due to car crashes is significantly higher than the number of deaths often reported after these types of accidents.
+If you have been injured in a car crash in Springdale, or a loved one has died due to a car crash, our knowledgeable Springdale car accident lawyers do not want you to just be another statistic.
 You may have opportunities to seek financial compensation for your injuries that can help you recover and get your life back on track.

 Some injuries, even very serious ones, are not immediately apparent after a car crash.
 During the crash, adrenaline pumps through your body to help you react to the emergency situation, which might mask the pain and discomfort of injuries.
 Unrelated to adrenaline, sometimes days or weeks may pass before the effects are noticeable, especially for brain and spinal injuries.

 Proving Negligence in a Springdale Car Accident Lawsuit

 Unless someone purposefully caused a car accident, a personal injury lawsuit requires proving that another driver or party was negligent.
 Simply put, negligence means that someone was acting recklessly or carelessly, resulting in the injury of another person.
 In a car accident case, this is usually another driver.
 However, it could be a government agency that failed to properly maintain the road or manufacturer if a vehicle defect caused the accident or contributed to an injury.

 No matter what party is to blame, our Springdale, AR car accident attorney will have to prove four elements to establish negligence in a court of law.